2 Jun 2021 - 12 Jun 2021

 designed by Geraldine Williams

-But when Tom is diagnosed with early on-set dementia at only 53, life changes dramatically for them both as they navigate the unpredictable years they have left together.
+When Tom is diagnosed with early on-set dementia at only 53, life changes dramatically as he navigates the unpredictable years he has left with his wife Trish.
 Searingly funny without a hint of self-pity, this visceral play about a subject that touches us all smashes through the boundaries of what it means to care and how we truly love…

 “This is an acutely observed piece that comes from lived experience.
 It has an authentic dignity which affirms that love and good humour can coexist with heartbreak.
 Brilliant…”

 MARK LOCKYER/adaptation/performer.
 The National Theatre, The Royal Shakespeare Company, The Old Vic, The Young Vic, The Royal Court.
 Notable roles include Iago in ‘Othello’ for the EET, Subtle in ‘The Alchemist’ for the RSC, The Devil in a film of Stravinsky’s ‘The Soldiers Tale’ with The Halle Orchestra, Manchester conducted by Sir Mark Elder.
 His hit show “Living with The Lights On” sold out at The Young Vic, and has toured the UK twice, as well as sell-out runs in Helsinki, Barcelona, and Madrid.

 Click here for a Video Message from Mark Lockyer

 Mark, what drew you initially to the story of Take Off Your Cornflakes?